pavlo-myskov/pavlo-myskov/README.md

 ![Introduce by Python Class](images/introduce.png)

-<h1 align="center">Welcome to the passionate Python Developer profile!</h1>
+<h1 align="center">Welcome to the passionate Software Developer profile!</h1>

 Hi there 👋

 I'm Pavlo Myskov, **Python Full Stack Developer** with robust experience in Django, Flask, HTML, CSS and JavaScript.

-:mortar_board: I am currently enrolled in the _Diploma in Full Stack Software Development_ course at [:o: Code Institute](https://codeinstitute.net), where I am constantly expanding my skillset and knowledge of the industry.
+:mortar_board: I am currently enrolled in the *Diploma in Full Stack Software Development* course at [:o: Code Institute](https://codeinstitute.net), where I am constantly expanding my skillset and knowledge of the industry.
 I'm passionate about building applications that balance functionality and design to create inclusive, intuitive user experiences.

-👨‍💻 On my GitHub profile, you will find a variety of projects that showcase my abilities in Web and Bot development.
+👨‍💻 On my GitHub profile, you will find a variety of projects that showcase my abilities in Web Application Development.
 Currently I am developing [Get Job](https://github.com/FlashDrag/get-job) portal based on Django framework.

 :arrow_double_up: I am highly motivated to constantly develop my skills and grow professionally.
 I am always open to new challenges and opportunities, and I welcome collaborations and contributions to my projects.

 Thank you for visiting my profile!
+If you have any questions or suggestions, please feel free to contact me.

 :incoming_envelope: **Contact Me**